Don 2: Future

 About a sequel, Shah Rukh Khan said: "It would be great to revisit Don after some time.
 I’ve told Farhan that we could take 60 days out of our schedule and make a Don 3.
 But we need a script first, one that could take the last 10 minutes of Don 2 forward to another differently exciting thriller."
 Farhan Akhtar also expressed a desire to take the story forward, and said he was fascinated by the character of Don.
 However, the filmmaker wanted to explore other genres without restriction and added that he was currently focusing on his acting career.

 In August 2014, it was reported that Farhan Akhtar planned to play a role in the film.
 In October 2015, Akhtar said that Don 3 will go on floors by late 2016.
 However, the film is at the scripting stage.
 It has also been reported that Katrina Kaif will replace Priyanka Chopra in the next installment.
 But the makers denied this, stating that the only constant in the third installment will be dependent on Don, the rest of the characters, and the script.

 In May 2023, news articles reported that Farhan Akhtar was finishing the script for Don 3.
-The third installment, Don 3, was officially announced in August 2023 by Farhan Akhtar and Excel Entertainment, with Ranveer Singh succeeding Shah Rukh Khan in the role of Don.
+The third installment, Don 3, was officially announced in August 2023 by Farhan Akhtar and Excel Entertainment, with Ranveer Singh replacing Shah Rukh Khan in the role of Don.
+But by 2026, Singh reportedly walked out of the film, citing creative disagreements.